-Cash and investments shown in the Statement of Net Position represent the District's share of the County of Madera's cash and investment pool.
+Cash and investments shown in the Statement of Net Position and in the Balance Sheet represent the District's share of the County of Madera's cash and investment pool.
 Interest earnings from this pool are transferred to the District on a quarterly basis based on the District's average daily balance.
 The County has an investment committee, which performs regulatory oversight for its pool as required by California Government Code Section 27134.